temporalio/edu-102-typescript-code/exercises/version-workflow/README.md

 ```

 This establishes a logical branch for code execution, identified
-by the user-defined Change ID `MovedThankYouAfterLoop`.
+by the user-defined Patch ID `version-2`.

 Now wrap the code you previously moved after the loop in a
 conditional statement that tests if `patched` is equal to